or “How The New Edition of This Book Beloved By Knitters, Came About….”

 Incidentally, Walker doesn’t exaggerate the steepness of the hill behind the church.
 It looks less dramatic in my photo due to the distance and angle, but Walker got it right.
 The precise field where he sketched is an acre or two higher than where I stood with the camera, today.

-My only relative in the village around Napoleonic times was the village saddler, James Roodhouse.
+My only relative in the village around Napoleonic times was a farmer/saddler, James Roodhouse.
+(Recently found on tax returns for ‘Huddlestone’, so he was either a tenant at Huddlestone Hall, or a farm there – fairly remote from the main village, but within sight of the church).
 His sister was my great X 5 grandmother, Hannah Cleveland nee Roodhouse.
+The other Roodhouses farmed in both Wombwell and Cawood.

 This second photo shows the teasels in the field, looking not up towards the church but across to Little Wood.
 Just to give a sense of how many there are!
 Apologies for the poor photo quality – I was using a phone camera and facing into the sun, so I couldn’t even see what I was shooting at the time!